 How much elemental formula should I drink per day?

-Drink as much formula as your body needs to meet your daily energy needs and avoid unwanted weight loss.
-If you’re using Elemental Heal, try our dosing calculator to estimate how much to drink and how many bottles to purchase.
+Drink as much formula as your body needs to meet your daily energy needs while being sure to avoid unwanted weight loss.
+If you’re using Elemental Heal, try our dosing calculator to estimate how much to drink in a day and how many bottles to purchase.

 What if I have a dairy sensitivity?

-No problem—opt for a whey-free elemental formula.
+No problem.
+You can opt for a whey-free elemental formula.
 There are also lower-carb options available if you’re watching your carbohydrate intake.

 Do I have to drink my shakes as full meals?